Hermes: Efficient Global Homomorphic Aggregation over Mutable Packed Ciphertexts: Introduction

 \subsection{Background and Motivation}

-For over four decades, database systems have formed the backbone of modern data infrastructure, enabling structured storage, efficient retrieval, and scalable analytics.
+Database systems have formed the backbone of modern data infrastructure, enabling structured storage, efficient retrieval, and scalable analytics.
 As the industry has transitioned to cloud-first architectures, the confidentiality of outsourced data has become a central concern.
-Increasingly, users demand end-to-end cryptographic protection—not merely during transmission or at rest, but throughout the entire computation pipeline.

-Among all cryptographic primitives, Fully Homomorphic Encryption (FHE) stands out for its conceptual power: it allows arbitrary computation on encrypted data, thereby eliminating the need to trust the compute server.
-Since Gentry’s seminal construction~\cite{gentry2009}, subsequent schemes such as BFV and CKKS~\cite{FV2012,ckks2016} have made dramatic advances in efficiency, expressiveness, and implementation maturity~\cite{openfhe}.
-Today, FHE is no longer a theoretical curiosity—it underpins practical tools in secure machine learning and privacy-preserving analytics~\cite{boemer2020mp2ml,han2023}.
+Increasingly, users demand end-to-end cryptographic protection throughout the entire computation pipeline, rather than merely during transmission or at rest~\cite{rag_sigmod04}.
+Among cryptographic primitives, Fully Homomorphic Encryption (FHE) offers a mechanism to evaluate algebraic operations directly on encrypted data, removing the requirement to trust the compute server and precluding internal attackers from within the cloud vendor.
+Following Gentry's theoretical framework~\cite{gentry2009}, subsequent schemes such as BFV~\cite{FV2012} and CKKS~\cite{ckks2016} have improved computational efficiency and implementation maturity~\cite{openfhe}.
+FHE is now applied in practical domains, such as secure machine learning~\cite{boemer2020mp2ml,han2023} and privacy-preserving web services~\cite{bchen_www26,mkhan_icws24}.

-And yet, one foundational system remains conspicuously absent from this evolution: the relational database.
-Despite decades of research on encrypted databases~\cite{popa2011cryptdb,arx_vldb19}, most practical systems either leak access patterns through auxiliary indexing or offload all computation to the client.
-The longstanding vision of a relational engine that operates directly on semantically secure ciphertexts remains, as of today, unrealized.

-This disconnect is not for lack of demand or cryptographic capability, but arises from a deeper structural asymmetry: the absence of a principled interface between database semantics and homomorphic computation.
-Traditional DBMSs operate over mutable records, evolving schemas, and runtime query plans.
-FHE schemes, by contrast, operate over static circuits and immutable ciphertexts.
-The two abstractions—relational and algebraic—have matured in parallel, but seldom intersected in implementation or semantics.

-Bridging this divide requires more than encrypting inputs or wrapping FHE inside SQL.
-It demands a new class of system architecture—one that reconciles the structural invariants of encrypted computation with the operational dynamics of relational execution.
-Without such an alignment, even the most powerful cryptographic schemes remain impractical for secure query processing.

-As we stand at the convergence of deployable FHE toolchains and rising expectations for secure cloud analytics, the foundational question is no longer \emph{whether} relational systems can support native homomorphic execution—but \emph{how}, and with what interface.
-Our motivation is to take a principled step toward answering that question.
+However, applying FHE to outsourced database systems remains an open challenge.
+To achieve acceptable query throughput, modern FHE schemes must rely on SIMD style batching, packing thousands of plaintext scalars into a single polynomial ciphertext.
+This introduces a severe structural mismatch between relational database semantics and cryptographic notions.
+Traditional database management systems are designed for mutable records and runtime query execution plans.
+In contrast, FHE schemes operate over static circuits and immutable ciphertexts.
+Modifying a single database tuple conventionally requires downloading, decrypting, and repacking the entire cipher block.